-- Onsite or near-site field studies show a healthy aquatic ecosystem (implying a healthy terrestrial ecosystem) [Level I of Ohio EPA protocol, Ohio Rapid Assessment for Wetlands, and Facility-Wide Biological and Water Quality Study (USACE 2005c)] and full attainment status according to Ohio EPA guidance despite the BERA indication of risks to ecological receptors based on HQs above 1. - 6 Soil HQs are generally not highly elevated.

-No unique ecological resources are found at EBG, and nearby habitat offers home ranges for wildlife.

-- Significant contaminant migration is not expected to occur from soils to nearby aquatic environments. - Mitigations are of two types (chemical and physical) where removal of impacted soils/sediments (i.e., chemical) would lower the exposure and ecological risk and physical alteration (such as vegetation removal) is a trade-off.
+- Onsite or near-site field studies show a healthy aquatic ecosystem (implying a healthy terrestrial ecosystem) [Level I of Ohio EPA protocol, Ohio Rapid Assessment Method for Wetlands, and Facility-Wide Biological and Water Quality Study (USACE 2005c)] and full attainment status according to Ohio EPA guidance despite the BERA indication of risks to ecological receptors based on HQs above 1. - Soil HQs are generally not highly elevated. - A high quality wetland (Category 3 wetland with a Ohio Rapid Assessment Method of Wetland score of 81) is found at EBG.
+Terrestrial portions of EBG represent typical terrestrial habitat and other nearby terrestrial habitat offers home ranges for terrestrial wildlife. - Significant contaminant migration is not expected to occur from soils to nearby aquatic environments. - Mitigations are of two types (chemical and physical) where removal of impacted soils/sediments (i.e., chemical) would lower the exposure and ecological risk and physical alteration (such as vegetation removal) is a trade-off.